rehive/docs-portal/content/building/conversions/execute-a-conversion.md

 #### Steps

-1. The user accepts a conversion quote (see [here][/building/conversions/generate-a-quote/] for steps prior to this).
+1. The user accepts a conversion quote.
+See [Generate a quote][/building/conversions/generate-a-quote/] for the steps prior to this.
 2. The Conversion Extension creates a `pending` transaction collection on the Rehive Platform.
 3. The conversion is transitioned to `pending` and the Conversion extension sends a `conversion.execute` webhook to the custom integration.
 4. The custom integration verifies the secret sent in the headers and indicates the webhooks has been received.